Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 "Nobody knows what happened.
 If you dry your face, then no one will know you were crying.
 I promise that I'll dance every song they play for the rest of the night with you."

-After a few seconds, she finally said, "Alright."
+After a few seconds, she finally agreed, "All right."

 They returned to the dance, and enjoyed the rest of the evening.
 Dumbledore later revealed that Pettigrew admitted to having placed Harry's name into the goblet of fire, and that he'd killed the real Jean-Luc LaForge in France before the Beauxbatons students left for the tournament.
 However, when Dumbledore asked him what else he'd done, Wormtail opened his mouth to speak, and started choking as if he were being strangled.
 Despite Pomfrey and Dumbledore's efforts, he went into a type of magical coma that no one could bring him out of before he could answer the question.
 He was placed under guard in the secure ward of St. Mungo's hospital, where they were told that he might be able to change into a rat if he woke up (Dumbledore's spell wouldn't last forever), so they made sure that no rat would be able to escape.